Semiclassical limit of Liouville Field Theory: Semiclassical limit

+and \eqref{zidane} implies that the sequence is bounded in $\cL^2$ and hence tight in $\cL^1$.
+Thus the convergence in probability implies convergence in $\cL^1$ and thus convergence of the expectation which concludes the proof of Lemma \ref{waddle}.

-{\it Proof.} For notational simplicity we assume in the proof that $g \equiv 1$ and that $\int_\U \dd x=1$ but the proof with general $g$ (and in particular $g=e^{U(x)}$) works just the same.
-For the same reasons, we further assume that $C(x,\U)\le 1$ on the domain.
-Our strategy is to introduce first the white noise cutoff $(X_\gep)_\gep$ for the field $X$.
+So we just have to prove \eqref{zidane}.
+For notational simplicity we assume in the proof that $g \equiv 1/2$ and that $\int_\U \dd x=1$ but the proof with general $g$ (and in particular $g=e^{U(x)}$) works just the same.
+As the quantity are continuous for $\gamma \in (0,1]$, we can assume that $\gamma$ is small.